Freeze! Here’s the Scoop on the Best Ice Cream in Oakland, Walnut Creek, Berkeley & Beyond

 Tucker’s has been serving scoops on Alameda island since 1941.
 The all-time favorite?
 Salted Butter Caramel.
 Other featured flavors have included Red White and Blueberry (created for the USCGC Stratton commissioning ), Lemon Custard, and Maple Bacon.
 1349 Park St., Alameda.

 Which place is your fav?
 Did we leave it off our list?
-Tell us about it in comment section below.
+Leave a comment below.

 Let’s enjoy a scoop together when we tour East Bay homes for sale!
 Give us a call at 888-400-ABIO (2246) or email at email@example.com.